coderefinery/TTT4HPC_parallel_workflows/content/parallelization/array_jobs.md

 We can use this variable to tell our program which element to use in this job, done in the above example by passing the `$SLURM_ARRAY_TASK_ID` as the parameter argument for the program we run.

+Compared to submitting data via a custom submission script, this approach is more convenient, if your input parameters are positive integer numbers, as it combines all jobs into a single submission.

 ## Exercise 1

 ```{exercise} Parallel-2: Create a slurm script and run it.